How I Stop Spam Form Submissions in WordPress (8 Methods That Work)

 reCAPTCHA is one of the most effective ways to block automated spam bots.
 It works by detecting user behavior and verifying that form submissions come from real people, not scripts or spammers.

-Instead of having just one Recaptcha method, they offer a choice of 3:
+Instead of having just one reCAPTCHA method, WPForms offers a choice of 3:

 • Invisible reCAPTCHA v2: Instead of showing a checkbox, this method detects user activity to decide if they’re human.
-It’s a great way to prevent spam each time without showing a challenge (like a math question).
+It’s a great way to prevent spam without showing a challenge like a math question.

 • reCAPTCHA v3: This advanced CAPTCHA uses JavaScript to detect human visitors.
-It’s a great choice for AMP pages but can sometimes stop real visitors from submitting forms.
-We suggest using this option only if you’re an advanced user who can troubleshoot issues.
+It’s a great choice for AMP pages but may sometimes stop real visitors from submitting forms.
+I suggest using this option only if you’re an advanced user who can troubleshoot issues.

 Different types of Recaptcha in WPForms

-After choosing your Recaptcha method, adding your API keys, and going through the authentication process, you can add the Recaptcha field to your online form.
-The field validation will help control fake submissions.
+After choosing your reCAPTCHA method, adding your API keys, and going through the authentication process, you can add the reCAPTCHA field to your online form.
+Field validation can help control fake submissions.

 Add the WPForms Recaptcha form field